sallyq1/SafeSpeak---AI-Voice-Fraud-Detection-Tool/README.md

 # How to run the project

 ## Running the Application (TA, do this part)
-commands need to be run at the root directory
+In a command line, run these commands at the root directory
 ```
 1. chmod +x setup.sh run.sh
 2. ./setup.sh